mumbleskates/bilrost/README.md

 | `Message`                                             | each field of the message is empty |
 | `Oneof`                                               | `None` or the empty variant        |
 | any optional value (`Option<T>`)                      | `None`                             |

+The empty byte string is always a valid and canonical encoding of any Bilrost message type, and represents the value of the message in which every field has its empty value.

 #### Canonical ordering